inverno-io/inverno-core/doc/reference-guide.md

 ...
 ```

-The `StandardBanner` is displayed by default but you can specify custom implementations as well:
+The `StandardBanner` is displayed by default, but you can specify custom implementations as well:

 ```java
 public static void main(String[] args) {